 What Nephi Saw

 In Nephi’s vision, the “nations of the Gentiles” are the Christian nations of Europe, and sometime later, the Americas.
 His vision doesn’t purport to foretell the history of the other parts of the world outside of Europe and the Americas.
 Nephi saw that the Christian nations possessed the Bible, and that it contained a significant portion of Christ’s gospel, but was missing key parts which had been removed by the great and abominable church.
 Because of the plain and precious parts of the Bible missing from among the Christian Gentiles, Nephi states, in I Nephi 13:29, that he observed a future wherein “an exceedingly great many do stumble, yea, insomuch that Satan hath great power over them.”
 Eventually and dramatically, however, God pours out his wrath on the great and abominable church, and this occurs when it tries to destroy the “church of the Lamb.”
-The result is that the great and abominable church is toppled, and its fall is one of the most momentous events Nephi witnesses in his vision.
-The hypothesis of this essay is one that, to the author’s knowledge, has never before been propounded by any Mormon scholars or writers–that the historic defeat of the great and abominable church has already occurred, and that its occurrence can be identified by looking back at the most religiously significant development in European history.
+The result is that the great and abominable church is militarily defeated, and said defeat is one of the most momentous events Nephi witnesses in his vision.
+The hypothesis of this essay is one that, to the author’s knowledge, has never before been propounded by any Mormon scholars or writers–that the historic military defeat of the great and abominable church has already occurred, and that its occurrence can be identified by looking back at the most religiously significant development in European history.

 First, however, the scriptural and historical underpinnings of this theory should be fleshed out.
 The reader is encouraged to read the scriptural references, and all of First Nephi 13 and 14, to form his or her own opinion as to whether the interpretations herein are justified by the Book of Mormon text.
 In the timeline of his vision, Nephi saw that leading up to the aforementioned great fall, Satan’s influence was pervasive among the Gentiles.
 Two forces were seen to be at odds with each other—the “church of the Lamb,” the smaller of the two groups of people comprised of sincere followers of Christ, and the aforementioned great and abominable church, the larger force, which persecuted the smaller force.
 The great and abominable church had come to dominate the nations of the Christian Gentiles religiously, civilly, and militarily.
 Nephi saw that during this era, a divinely inspired man, reasonably identifiable as Christopher Columbus, left the nations of the Gentiles and crossed the ocean to the New World, where he encountered the descendants of Nephi and his brothers.
 Then, other Gentiles, desirous to leave behind the religious captivity of Europe, also sailed to America: